 During SEOW meetings in early 2011, the SEOW chose to focus on six areas: alcohol, tobacco, and illicit drug use, prescription drug abuse, mental health, and general related factors.
-SEOW members discussed thematic priorities, methodological concerns, data reliability, and procedures for reviewing variables and data sources.
-WYSAC presented the SEOW with a broad list of variables for potential inclusion in the state and community profiles.
-The SEOW then decided to subdivide variables in each of these areas into three categories, consequences, consumption and/or prevalence, and risk and protective factors.
+The SEOW then decided to subdivide variables in each of these areas into three categories: consequences, consumption and/or prevalence, and risk and protective factors.